vberlier/mcpack/README.md

 # mcpack

-A python library for programmatically creating and editing minecraft datapacks
+> A python library for programmatically creating and editing minecraft datapacks.
+Requires python 3.6.